ergoplatform/ergodocs/docs/fud-faq.md

 ###  Ergo could not operate without its foundation

-The Ergo Foundation undoubtedly plays a pivotal role in shaping the trajectory and fostering the development of the Ergo Platform.
+The Ergo Foundation undoubtedly plays a pivotal role in shaping the trajectory and fostering the development of Ergo.
 However, as the ERG token ecosystem evolves, it's steadily becoming more decentralized and less dependent on the Foundation or any singular centralized authority.
 Emblematic of its decentralized ethos, Ergo operates as an open-source, permissionless platform.
 This ensures that developers, innovators, and enthusiasts can introduce applications or tokens without seeking explicit endorsement or intervention from the Foundation.

 The development momentum would persist, and mechanisms like storage rent would enable miners to access and utilize the Foundation's funds.
 Many entities, encompassing mining pools, exchanges, dApps, and even teams like Spectrum Labs and ErgoPad, actively maintain the network nodes and contribute to its vitality.